 You can create a habit of people expecting your content let’s say Monday, and if you fail to fulfill their expectations, you will lose their trust.

 Find the perfect balance where you can write top-notch qualitative content and do it on a consistent basis.
+Although not the worst SEO practice, consistence is always the best thing for a website on every aspect.

 Leaving your Content Unmaintained

 I know it might be annoying to go back to your old content, but it is an SEO practice everyone should perform.
-Things change and updates occur, ideally, your content should be evergreen, ti should provide value over its lifetime.
+Things change and updates occur, ideally, your content should be evergreen, it should provide value over its lifetime.

 Search engines will favor content that’s new and fresh hence the inconsistent posting as a damaging SEO practice.
 Alternatively, the failure of a post could be attributed to wrongfully executed content.